publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch78/m__us_usc_t22_s7108.md

     (g) __Construction__

-        Nothing in this section shall be construed as precluding judicial review of the exercise of the authority described in subsection (a) of this section.
+        Nothing in this section shall be construed as precluding judicial review of the exercise of the authority described in subsection (a).

 ([Pub.
 L. 106–386, div.
 A, § 111][/us/pl/106/386/s111], Oct.
 28, 2000, [114 Stat.
 1484][/us/stat/114/1484].)